juce/xcs-tweaks/README.md

     /Library/Developer/XcodeServer/Logs/xcs_devices.json

-(I suspect that Redis is not really to blame here, but rather the way it used.
+(I suspect that Redis is not really to blame here, but rather the way it is used.
 However i haven't investigated further to be able to really pinpoint the root cause.
 This is a work-around after all ;-) )